arcus/education_modules/bias_variance_tradeoff/bias_variance_tradeoff.md

 Unlike the example here, in a real analysis we never know what the true underlying relationship is, and that makes it very hard to know if you're under- or overfitting.

-**So how can you tell if your model is hitting a good balance between bias and variance?**

-As you increase the complexity of your model, the fit will just get better and better on the training data, which could lead you to overfit.
-That's why we separate out test data from the training data.

 <details>